ramonpaolo/assistant-openai/README.md

 This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-[Optional section to thank contributors, libraries, or other resources that helped in the development of your app]

 Enjoy using Assistant OpenAI!
 If you have any questions or feedback, please don't hesitate to reach out to me.